 Microscopic colitis is inflammation of the bowel that is only visible using a microscope.
 Microscopic colitis is a type of inflammatory bowel disease (IBD), which refers to a group of conditions that causes inflammation in the bowel due to an excessive build-up of white blood cells in the bowel lining.
 Microscopic colitis is less severe than other types of IBD because it does not cause bleeding or significant pain, does not cause any serious damage, does not increase cancer risk and does not require surgery or cause complications.
-However, microscopic colitis can cause considerable chronic diarrhea and impact quality of life substantially until diagnosed and treated.
+However, microscopic colitis can cause considerable chronic diarrhea and impact the quality of life substantially until diagnosed and treated.

 Forms of Microscopic Colitis

 Microscopic colitis has two main forms: collagenous colitis and lymphocytic colitis.
 In both forms, an increase in white blood cells can be seen within the intestinal inner lining and the symptoms of both and treatment for both are identical.
 Most researchers believe that the two are variations of the same disorder.
 With collagenous colitis, the normal very thin layer of collagen beneath the lining appears thicker than normal.
 Collagen is a structural protein in bones and cartilage and in the intestines; collagen anchors the intestinal lining to underlying layers of tissue.
 The thicker collagen layer seen with collagenous colitis may result from inflammation.
 With Lymphocytic Colitis, a type of white blood cells called lymphocytes, are increased in the intestinal lining.